 Public relations develop excitement, awareness, and demand at the top of the sales funnel.
 It places the company or product popularly as one of the potential choices.
 Organic searches may return vendor websites, but they also show articles with analysts and media interacting with these vendors.

 In the long run, PR is also ideal for developing high-quality backlinks from various media websites, increasing referrals, as well as directing organic traffic to the websites as time goes by.
+The effectiveness will show when backlink monitoring is done.

 In conjunction with marketing, PR can also play a large part in lead generation for B2B companies.
 Usually, it’s focused on an original research report, helpful content, a webinar, or a whitepaper with intensive analysis.
 PR can create hype and drive engagement to that content, which may be constricted behind a contact form.